 The Data Layer

-A blockchain is a series of hashed blocks carrying transactional records.
-The first block of the blockchain is the Genesis block.
-After that, every new block added to the blockchain is linked to the Genesis block through an iterative process.
-And thus, in this way, the blockchain keeps on expanding.
+A Blockchain is a series of hashed blocks carrying transactional records.
+The first block of the Blockchain is the Genesis block.
+After that, every new block added to the Blockchain is linked to the Genesis block through an iterative process.
+And thus, in this way, the Blockchain keeps on expanding.

 Every transaction is ‘digitally signed’ using the sender’s wallet private key.
 This key is only accessible by the sender, guaranteeing that the data cannot be viewed or modified by anyone else.
 The owner’s identity is further protected by the digital signature, which is encrypted, assuring utmost security.
-In blockchain terminology, this is referred to as ‘finality.’
+In Blockchain terminology, this is referred to as ‘finality.’

 The data encryption makes it inaccessible.
 In the case of data access, tampering it is nearly impossible.
 A digital signature also protects the sender’s or owner’s identity.
 As a result, a signature is legally associated with the person who signed it and cannot be ignored.